The7Sisters 7S spinning

 Collision Collision is a rewrite of Crash from the BBC - the original Logo.
 Updated and with a screen designer.
 (RISCOS Shareware)

-A small collection of files aimed at introducing children to controlling various IT devices.
+A small collection of older files aimed at introducing children to controlling various IT devices.
 They are intended to be used with a range of devices such as Roamer or Logo.
-We hope these activity sheets will help both you and your students in getting in control of your hardware.

 lhelp.zip A couple of files aimed at getting you started in Logo.
 Could be used as a useful refresher sheet for staff use.
 Format is Ovation and Pdf.